snu-dbs/prevision/slab-benchmark/prevision/README.md

 deactivate
 ```

-The followings are the issues we have ran into and its solution we used.
+The followings are the issues we have run into and the solution we used.

-- `pg_ctl`: It might be raised becuase you don't have dev environment for PostgreSQL.
+- `pg_ctl` command not found: It might be raised because you don't have a development environment for PostgreSQL.
 You need to install `libpg-dev` on your computer.
-- `#include <Python.h>`: It might be raised becuase you don't have dev environment for python.
+- `#include <Python.h>`: It might be raised because you don't have a development environment for Python.
 You need to install `python3-dev` and `python2-dev` on your computer.

 #### Generation

-We need to use PostgreSQL because SLAB benchmark generates CSV files using PostgreSQL.
+We need to use PostgreSQL because the SLAB benchmark generates CSV files using PostgreSQL.
 Using the PostgreSQL that we already configured could ruin your environment (e.g., MADlib), so we are going to do it using Docker.
-Using the following commands, please pull a postgres image and create a postgres container.
+Using the following commands, please pull a Postgres image and create a Postgres container.
-If you are already use 15432 port, use another one and modify `/slab_benchmark/lib/python/gen_data.py` to use your port number.
+If you are already using the 15432 port, use another one and modify `/slab_benchmark/lib/python/gen_data.py` to use your port number.

 ```bash
 sudo docker pull postgres